marcliberatore/230-lab-command-line/README.md

 $ ls | grep .txt
 ```

-Furthermore, if we want to count all the number of text files in the current
+Furthermore, if we want to count the number of all the text files in the current
 directory, we do:

 ```